Let’s Stop Calling It A “Webinar”

 Speaking of, if it’s going to be more of a Q&A, why don’t you just call it a Q&A?
 Make yourself readily available: “Hey, I’m hosting the Q&A asked me anything.”
-Very cool stuff.

 I’ll go to your round table discussion.
 I’ll go to your Q&A. If you invite me, I’ll go to your exclusive demo or even your virtual presentation.
-That’s where we’re at now.
+That’s where we are at now.
 Let’s see where we can get to tomorrow because I’d really like to see the idea of the webinar evolve in a way that makes me much more interested to go to them.

-For all you guys out there who are doing webinars and you’re killing it, congratulations!
+For all of you guys out there who are doing webinars and you’re killing it, congratulations!
 I’m really supportive of it.
 I really like webinars, but I do think it’s time for us to just call them something else.

-And, on that note, thanks for watching B2B Marketing Agency Insights and good luck growing.
+On that note, thanks for watching B2B Marketing Agency Insights and good luck growing.